guibueno/guibueno.github.io/_docs/02-needs/02-targetlearners.markdown

 It might be the case that most people that have "failed" in language learning were actually making a great deal of progress, but were not able notice that.
 Most language courses are too pragmatic to explain that language learning has many inherent challenges and it is expected to be difficult to overcome some of these challenges.
 In other words, they lack metacognition and growth mindset.

-### … distrustful, …
+### Distrustful

 Besides adult learners being most likely to suffer from frustration and discouragement from a prior, unsuccessful attempt to learn a foreign language, they have to deal with a general discredit for the simple fact that they are adults, therefore less capable of learning languages than children.

-As mentioned earlier, the Critical Period Hypothesis is that "there is a time in human development when the brain is predisposed for success in language learning" (Lightbown; Spada 2006, p.
+The Critical Period Hypothesis, on which there is no consensus among linguists, is that "there is a time in human development when the brain is predisposed for success in language learning" (Lightbown; Spada 2006, p.
 93).
 It is estimated that this critical period would usually end around puberty.

+Believing in the Critical Period Hypothesis, or in any *myth* that adults are bad language learners, may impact the  learner's self-beliefs.
+In fact, "negative or unrealistic beliefs can lead to decreased motivation, frustration and anxiety" (Oh, 1996; Kern, 1995), which will likely affect the quality of learning experiences.

 But while "the general consensus is that the younger learner has stronger powers of mimicry and retention, there is no evidence to suggest that adult learners are slower in terms of absorbing new information" (Johnson, 2015).

-### … and maybe too serious.
+### Too serious

 Besides their self-beliefs and mindsets, it might be the case that shyness affects more adults than children when it comes to learning languages.
 Fear of feeling and looking silly, resistance to trying new approaches, and concerns with making mistakes can explain a harsher, stricter approach.